Overview of the Azure Event Hubs Dedicated tier

-Event Hubs Dedicated clusters are designed to meet the needs of most demanding mission-critical event streaming workloads.
-These clusters provide a high-performance, low-latency, scalable, and reliable event streaming service for your event streaming applications that are based on AMQP(Event Hubs SDK) or Apache Kafka APIs.
+Azure Event Hubs dedicated clusters are designed to meet the needs of the most demanding mission-critical event streaming workloads.
+These clusters provide a high-performance, low-latency, scalable, and reliable event streaming service for your event streaming applications that are based on the Advanced Message Queuing Protocol (Event Hubs SDK) or Apache Kafka APIs.

 Note

 The Dedicated tier isn't available in all regions.
-Try to create a Dedicated cluster in the Azure portal and see supported regions in the Location drop-down list on the Create Event Hubs Cluster page.
+Try to create a dedicated cluster in the Azure portal.
+See the supported regions in the Location dropdown list on the Create Event Hubs Cluster page.

 These clusters are optimized for low end-to-end latency and high performance.
-Therefore these clusters enable businesses to handle high-velocity and high-volume data streaming.
+These clusters enable businesses to handle high-velocity and high-volume data streaming.

-Dedicated clusters can stream events at the gigabytes per second or millions of events per second scale for Most of the use cases.
-Also, these clusters can be easily scaled to accommodate changes in event streaming volume.
+Dedicated clusters can stream events at the scale of gigabytes per second or millions of events per second for most of the use cases.
+You can also scale these clusters to accommodate changes in event streaming volume.

 Guaranteed consistent performance